Jubto/trading_bot/README.md

 Eventually machince learning will be implmented to determine a better scoring system and sensitivity to futher aid the user's choices.

+If the user wishes to stop monitoring a certain coin, or drop the coin from the server database (only server owner can do this), then use the drop command: